 Herm is where the heart is...

 Herm is the smallest of the islands of the Bailiwick of Guernsey, at only 1.5 miles long by 0.5 mile.
-The beauty and tranquility of this unique island is such that captures the heart like no other place.
+The beauty and tranquility of this unique island captures the heart like no other.
 The freshness of the air and gentle natural paths with stunning views, together with idyllic beaches make this a day-trip not to be missed.

 The quaint ‘heart of the island’ has plenty of places to eat, with The White House and The Ship Inn both popular.
 If not snacking from the beach kiosks, our family favourite is The Mermaid Tavern.
 We eat on the picnic tables in the sun-trap courtyard garden and enjoy the great pub-style food.
 The ice cream bar with its flavoursome range of rich ice-cream provides the perfect Herm dessert.
 Visit the Herm Gift shop stocked with gifts, clothing, camping and swim gear – and a captivating range of pocket-money toys.